muesli/duf/README.md

     duf -hide-local -hide-network -hide-fuse -hide-special

-You can also pipe the output to a json parsing tool like `jq`.
+If you prefer your output as JSON:

-    duf  -json-output | jq
+    duf -json